KevinMarquette/kevinmarquette.github.io/_posts/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1.md

 The pattern was to import the contents of a file into a string like the one above and either `Invoke-Expression` on it or create a `[scriptblock]` and run `invoke()`.

 ## The original DSL feature
 After tracking down some early talks about how Powershell can be used for creating a DSL, I feel that this was the feature they were talking about.
-I think the use of CmsLets for DSLs the way I describe in the next section was unexpected when they first arrived on the scene.
+I think the use of Cdmlets for DSLs the way I describe in the next section was unexpected when they first arrived on the scene.

-# CmdLet based DSL example
+# Cmdlet based DSL example
 The most common way we have seen a custom DSL implemented in Powershell is with CmdLets.
 They tend not to use the noun-verb structure and they make heavy use of positional parameters.
 Lets take a look at an example from pester.

     Describe "Unit Test" {